chung/jsxiangqi/README.md

 ## TODOs

 A few enhancements:
  - Add validation: only allow correct moves.
+[DONE]
  - Be able to new/export/save a game